nainiayoub/scholar-scrap/README.md

 |Paper title | Year | Author | Number of citations | Publication site | URL of the paper |
 | ---------- | ---- | ------ | ------------------- | ---------------- | ---------------- |

-_PS: A chart is also provided to display the distribution of papers by year and number of citations._
+_PS: Downloadable charts are also provided to display the distribution of papers by year and number of citations as well as by publication sites._

 ## How to support the project
 You can help support the project through feedback and/or [buy me coffee](https://www.buymeacoffee.com/nainiayoub).